iCloud securely stores all your files, photos, contacts, notes, and more keeping them up to date and available wherever you are.

-|iPhone||iOS 7 or newer|
+|iPhone||iOS 5 or newer|

-|iPad||iOS 7 or newer|
+|iPad||iOS 5 or newer|

-|Windows computers||Windows 7 or newer|
+|Windows computers||Windows 10 or newer|

-What is iCloud Lock?
+What is the iCloud activation lock?

-And with watchOS 2 and later, you can use Activation Lock to protect your Apple Watch too.
+And with watchOS 7 and later, you can use Activation Lock to protect your Apple Watch too.

-This is actually a good idea in some ways – it puts people off stealing your device as it will be unusable by anyone else.
+Having an iCloud lock puts people off stealing your device as it will be unusable by anyone else.